 Rather than debating what is affiliate marketing, performance marketing etc., we think Performance Partnerships™ describes exactly what companies are looking for from their perform marketing program over the next 5 to 10 years while excluding the less desirable elements they want to move away from.

-Stay tuned for an early 2017 release of my book, Performance Partnerships™.
+Lastly, stay tuned for the May 2017 release of my book, Performance Partnerships™.

 In the meantime, here’s a visual we put together that lays out Performance Partnership™ relationships: